General activity FAQs

 Everyone canyoning must be able to swim 25m and be physically fit.
 We don't recommend canyoning for people who are pregnant.

 Many additional needs and medical conditions can be accommodated when canyoning - it's always best to seek advice from your doctor beforehand.
 Canyoning is a physically demanding activity, including slides, jumps and plunges into cold water.
-We're always happy to chat through your needs on 01678 521083 or by email to discuss whether canyoning is for you.
+We're always happy to chat through your needs by phone or email to discuss whether canyoning is for you.

 Yes.
 The café has a riverside terrace where you can watch the activities.
 There is also the Tryweryn Trail footpath along the length of the rafting course and many picnic areas dotted around the site.